Sleep Position During Pregnancy: What the Science Says

 The sleep position conversation in prenatal care tends to be brief.
 Clients are told to sleep on their left side and handed no further guidance about the mechanism, the trimester-specific nuance, or the practical tools that support compliance.
 For professionals working in health coaching, physical therapy, nursing, midwifery, or any adjacent field, this is a gap with real clinical relevance.

 The musculoskeletal dimension offers equal opportunity for professional impact.
 Up to 56% of pregnant clients will develop low back pain (Bhimani & Bhimani, 2025), and a significant proportion of that load is carried during the hours they spend in bed.
 Assessing sleep position, pillow use, and surface support should be a standard component of prenatal intake for any professional working with this population.
-The intervention threshold is low: a pillow between the knees, adequate lumbar support, and education about pelvis-level alignment can reduce overnight musculoskeletal strain before it becomes a presenting complaint.
+A pillow between the knees, adequate lumbar support, and education about pelvis-level alignment can reduce overnight musculoskeletal strain before it becomes a presenting complaint.

 Electromyography research confirms that supported side lying measurably reduces muscle activation in the lower back and perineal region compared to unsupported lateral positioning (Determining optimal sleep posture, 2024).
 That is a clinically meaningful finding that belongs in client education conversations.